Taking the Long Road: Best Ways to Make a Cross-Country Move

 What’s the cost of a cross country move?

 The cost of a cross-country move will vary wildly depending on how much you’re moving, when, and where.
-If you only bring what fits in your car, you can probably spend less than $1,000 from beginning to end, mostly just on gas, food, and hotels on the road.
-If you’re shipping or renting space on a truck, it can cost $5,000 or more.
+If you only bring what fits in your car, you can probably spend less than $2,000 from beginning to end, mostly just on gas, food, and hotels on the road.
+If you’re shipping or renting space on a truck, it can cost $3,000 to $8,000.